lespistes/.github/profile/README.md

 of time (whether sheet music is a "recording" would depend on what the champ's definition of a recording was.)

-That said, there will be simple technology to let you easily make pistes, champs, and mixes, and and of course listen to them.
+That said, there will be simple free open source software to let you easily make pistes, champs, and mixes, and and of course listen to them.

 ## Frequently Anticipated Questions

 Q: Champs and pistes: is this a sports thing?

-I wanted to emphasize that these aren't conventional tracks at all.
+I wanted to emphasize that these aren't conventional tracks at all, and was looking for a different word.
 "Field of tracks" in French is "champ de pistes", and I live in Normandy.

+Q: Where is it?

+Even though it's purely a conceptual thing, for most people, including myself, some software will be really what makes it zing.

+There will be a workflow involving Git (from any provider, GitLab, GitHub, etc) that will be automated into a tool to build and share pistes, champs and mixes.

+Writing the workflow tool and one simple mixer won't really be a huge amount of time.
+Libraries like numpy, requests, and bs4 will do the heavy lifting and I've done an enormous amount of this stuff before.

+In this case, my old proverb really holds - weeks of programming can save you days of planning.
+I intend to get the planning justso before I wrote more than tiny sketches.

 Q: Why not just have mixes which include segments, wouldn't that be simpler?